- Who are the Ascended Masters?1

 Metaphysician Charles Upton comments on Blavatsky’s theological confusion: “It is true that many archaic Near Eastern religions, as well as Hinduism and Buddhism, took the serpent as a symbol of wisdom, a meaning which is undoubtedly reflected in the brazen serpent of Exodus.
 But the dominant meaning of the serpent in the Judeo-Christian tradition is clearly negative; it most often symbolizes not Divine Wisdom but rather a lower dualistic knowledge, the ‘knowledge of good and evil,’ which obscures Divine Wisdom.
 Furthermore, the essentially negative Judeo-Christian symbol of the dragon is derived from such Babylonian figures as Tiamat (equivalent in many ways to the Biblical Leviathan), the Chaos Monster who is slain in the Divine act of creation; this is basically what “dragon-slaying” has come to mean in the West.
 In China, on the other hand, the dragon is the Celestial Power, nearly equivalent to the Christian Holy Spirit.
 For Blavatsky to confuse the dragons of the East and the West shows “comparative religion” at its absolute worst, since it necessarily identifies the dragon of the Apocalypse with the Holy Spirit and the Celestial Dragon of China with Satan.
 One cannot presume to compare religions until one at least shows a willingness to understand them in their own terms.”
 (E-mail from Charles Upton to Lee Penn, 08/21/04)

-Having the restoration of this " Dragon and the Sun" worship Blavatsky sees as the "new religion of the future" falls in line with Scripture with the worship of the Beast (Antichrist) of the Apocalypse who is fulfilling Satan's will: “Men worshiped the dragon (Satan), for he had given his authority to the beast” (Rev. 13:4).
+Having the restoration of this " Dragon and the Sun" worship Blavatsky sees it as the "new religion of the future" falling in line with Scripture with the worship of the Beast (Antichrist) of the Apocalypse who is fulfilling Satan's will: “Men worshiped the dragon (Satan), for he had given his authority to the beast” (Rev. 13:4).

-New Thought and Christian Science
+New Thought and Christian Science3

 The New Thought movement had already begun incorporating some of Swedenborg's (1688–1772) thoughts on the Bible.
 Phineas P. Quimby (1802-1866) is widely recognized as the founder of the New Thought movement after he learned about what he believed was the power of the mind to heal through hypnosis when he observed Charles Poyen's work.
 About 1840, Quimby began to practice hypnotism, or mesmerism as it was called.
 He profoundly influenced Mary Baker Eddy, (1821-1910) who founded Christian Science, which believed the power of the mind heals, along with prayer.